aekaplan/aekaplan.github.io/_posts/2013-04-05-color-theory.md

 In India, blue is assocated with the Hindu deity Krishna, and is considered a holy color in Judiasm.
 The 8th Light logo uses a darker, subdued blue.
 It's a smart choice, considering blue is one of the safest colors to use internationally.

 While there are no set rules when selecting colors, it's important to be mindful of your choices.
 Do some research!
-For further reading, I suggest reading Cameron Chapman's wonderful article on <a href="http://www.smashingmagazine.com/2010/01/28/color-theory-for-designers-part-1-the-meaning-of-color/" target="_blank">Color Theory for Designers: The Meaning of Color</a>.
+For further reading, I suggest reading Cameron Chapman's wonderful article on [Color Theory for Designers: The Meaning of Color](http://www.smashingmagazine.com/2010/01/28/color-theory-for-designers-part-1-the-meaning-of-color/).

 Here is her quick reference guide for some common meanings of color that I find really helpful: